Multi-Scalar Production At Large Center-Of-Mass Energy: Introduction

-Most of these results are from before LHC, where we did not observe any B-L violation.
-In the past few years, however, perhaps because the 100 TeV collider is getting closer to reality, the multi-particle cross-section, in particular multi-Higgs cross-section, has received some new attention~\cite{Khoze:2014kka, Degrande:2016oan, Khoze:2017tjt, Khoze:2017ifq,Khoze:2018mey,Khoze:2015yba}.
+Most of these research are from before LHC; where we did not observe any B-L violation contrary to what we expected from EW enhancement of such cross sections.
+The problem had been forgotten for a decade or two.
+In the past few years, however, perhaps because the 100 TeV collider is getting closer to reality, the multi-particle cross section, in particular multi-Higgs cross section, has received new attention~\cite{Khoze:2014kka, Degrande:2016oan, Khoze:2017tjt, Khoze:2017ifq,Khoze:2018mey,Khoze:2015yba}.
 According to~\cite{Khoze:2017tjt}, the factorial growth is in fact physical and observable in experiment.
 Consequently, they foreseen new phenomenon in high energy colliders (of order 100 TeV or so) with many-particles signature.
 This phenomenon has been dubbed ``Higgsplosion".
 They propose that the unitarity can be preserved through a mechanism called `` Higgspersion".
 Moreover, it is claimed that these mechanisms can solve the Hierarchy problem.

-Whether the Higgsplosion is physical and the calculation is conclusive had been subject of debate \cite{Voloshin:2017flq,Khoze:2018qhz,Dine:2020ybn, Belyaev:2018mtd}: The inclusion of the heavy fermion loops can change the amplitude at high multiplicity of particles, unitarity might not be actually preserved in this mechanism, etc. We also believe that there is a great weight given to the perturbative calculation which in our opinion should not be trusted at the point where the amplitude becomes large (thought, it is claimed that non-perturbative calculation valid for any $\lambda n$ also gives factorial growth).
+It is debatable whether the Higgsplosion is physical and whether the calculation is conclusive~\cite{Voloshin:2017flq,Khoze:2018qhz, Monin:2018cbi,Dine:2020ybn, Belyaev:2018mtd,Curko:2019dtu}.
+The inclusion of the heavy fermion loops can change the amplitude at high multiplicity of particles, unitarity might not be actually preserved in this mechanism, etc. We also believe that there is a great weight given to the perturbative calculation which in our opinion should not be trusted at the point where the amplitude becomes large (thought, it is claimed that non-perturbative calculation valid for any $\lambda n$ also gives factorial growth).